-- Adding lemon juice to the sugar syrup prevents crystallisation.
+- Adding lemon juice to the sugar syrup prevents crystallization.

 - You can dunk the badushas, in the syrup for as much as you want.
 I normally soak it for 5 minutes, and the sweetness is perfect.

-- Ensure that the syrup is atleast warm when the the fried badushas are dunked into it.
-If it comes to room temperature, you can heat it up in low flame.
+- Ensure that the syrup is at least warm when the fried badushas are dunked into it.
+If it comes to room temperature, you can heat it up on low flame.

 - When you plan to dunk the badushas straight away into the sugar syrup, see that you soak it for no more than 5 minutes.
 Else it can become too soft and break.

 - Use the leftover sugar syrup to prepare some other delicacy.